 Section 13.
 The Secretary.
-The secretary shall: (a) keep the minutes of the stockholders 2 and the board of directors 2 meetings in one or more books provided for that purpose; (b) see that all notices are duly given in accordance with the provisions of these by-lawsBy-Laws or as required by law; (c) be custodian of the corporate records and of the seal of the Corporation and see that the seal of the corporation is affixed to all stock certificates prior to the issue thereof and to all documents, the execution of which on behalf of the Corporation under its seal is duly authorized in accordance with the provisions of these by-lawsBy-Laws or as required by law; (d) be custodian of the corporate records and of the seal of the Corporation and see that the seal of the Corporation is affixed to all stock certificates prior to the issue thereof and to all documents, the execution of which on behalf of the Corporation under its seal is duly authorized in accordance with the provisions of these by-lawsBy-Laws; (e) keep a register of the post office address of each stockholder which shall be furnished to the secretary by such stockholder; (f) sign with the chairmanChairman, president, or a vice president, stock certificates of the Corporation, the issue of which shall have been authorized by resolution approved by the majority of the board of directors; (g) have general charge of the stock transfer books of the Corporation; and (h) in general perform all duties incident to the office of secretary and such other duties as from time to time may be assigned to him by the chief executive officer, chief operating officerpresident or by the board of directors.
+The secretary shall: (a) keep the minutes of the stockholders 1 and the board of directors 1 meetings in one or more books provided for that purpose; (b) see that all notices are duly given in accordance with the provisions of these by-lawsBy-Laws or as required by law; (c) be custodian of the corporate records and of the seal of the Corporation and see that the seal of the corporation is affixed to all stock certificates prior to the issue thereof and to all documents, the execution of which on behalf of the Corporate records and of the seal of the corporate records and of the seal of the corporate records and of the seal of the corporation under its seal is duly authorized in accordance with the provisions of these by-lawsBy-Laws or as required by law; (d) be custodian of the corporate records and of the seal of the Corporation and see that the seal is duly authorized in accordance with the provisions of these by-lawsBy-Laws; (e) keep a register of the post office address of each stockholder which shall be furnished to the secretary by such stockholder; (f) sign with the chairmanChairman, president, or a vice president, stock certificates of the Corporation, the issue of which shall have been authorized by resolution approved by the majority of the board of directors; (g) have general charge of the stock transfer books of the Corporation; and (h) in general perform all duties incident to the office of secretary and such other duties as from time to time may be assigned to him by the chief executive officer, chief operating officerpresident or by the board of directors.